 What does it cost?

 Both Freemen and Liverymen pay the same annual subscription, called Quarterage in the Livery, dependent on age.
-This falls due at the end of every October when the Master and Wardens progress.
+This falls due at the begining of every October when the Master and Wardens progress.
 The quarterage rates below apply for 2023-24.